 “We were out at some bar down there and it was all you can drink, six dollars for guys, three dollars for girls.
 So we order a bucket of beers and we tip the waitress five bucks, so like, double our entry fee already, right?
 So then she comes back and we order some more drinks and we tip her a twenty and she’s like ‘alright, I’m only serving you guys from now on’ and she was like, ‘you ordered all these beers, you get up on the bar and serve them’ so I stand up on the bar and I’m handing out these drinks and I think it was just like, jealousy, you know?
 This guy, he saw all the girls like, coming over to us and he picked up a beer bottle and threw it and it hit me right here and shattered and the glass just went right in.
 But it’s kind of good, the bartender said that because I’d been standing there, the glass just went, like, right around her face and completely missed her.”

 Ohhhhhhh Kay.
-I am incredibly glad that your knee heroically put itself in the path of that bottle and saved the poor service worker, but where the hell do you get off trying to call that “getting stabbed?”
+I am glad that your knee heroically put itself in the path of that bottle and saved the poor service worker, but where the hell do you get off trying to call that “getting stabbed?”
 I mean are you fucking joking?
 Do you know what getting stabbed is?
 Get out of here, Brody.
-The rest of his story consisted of, in no particular order, sleeping with knives, getting stitches with no anesthetic, swimming with hammerhead sharks, and his doctor being amazed that he didn’t get an infection.
+The rest of his story consisted of, in no particular order, sleeping with knives, getting stitches with no anesthetic, swimming with hammerhead sharks, and a doctor being amazed by his immune system.
 That was all we could take of the pool deck.
-As we were leaving, the Estonian had bodily lifted another one of the group and was carrying him towards the pool like a babe to a baptism.
+As we were leaving, the Estonian had lifted another one of the group and was carrying him towards the pool like a babe to a baptism.
 Hope everyone is alright.

 We got back to the room around 5 and decided to shower and head out and get something to eat.
 Joe put on a show about the Gabelein Mummies.
 I showered and then laid down and waited for Joe to get up and shower.
 “These mummies are interesting!”
 Joe remarked from his own bed.
 The next thing we knew it was 8 o’clock.